It's not quite painting with all the colours of the wind, but the canvas is landscape, and the medium is very, very natural.

-The local designer is behind some of the unique, intricate designs left in some of Vancouver's parts and public areas this past fall.
+Nik Rust, a local designer, is behind some of the unique, intricate designs left in some of Vancouver's parks and public areas this past fall.
 Going by the handle @rakemob on Instagram, he raked leaves into simple but precise circles around the trees they fell from, creating patterns of concentric circles like ripples of water or sound waves emanating from deciduous trunks.

 "The idea has been bouncing around in my head for at least a decade," he tells Vancouver Is Awesome.
 "Falls would come and go and wouldn't get to it."